 Details relating to the Stock Appreciation Rights Plan are contained in the section below entitled "Incentive Plan Awards".
-No Stock Appreciation rights have been granted to individuals who were also NEOs of the Trust subsequent to 2018.
-In 2018, 15,000 Stock Appreciation Rights were granted to individuals who were also NEOs of the Trust.
+No SARs have been granted to individuals who were also NEOs of the Trust subsequent to 2018.
+In 2018, 15,000 SARs were granted to individuals who were also NEOs of the Trust.